-The titanium Apple Watch may cost more, but that doesn't mean it's better
+Apple Watch Aluminum vs Titanium: Which should you buy?

 Titanium vs aluminum: What are the differences?

-The two different material cases are identical in many ways, like screen size, sensors, battery life, and Bluetooth support.
+The two different material options are identical in many ways for the Apple Watch Series 6, like screen size, sensors, battery life, and Bluetooth support.
 There are, however, enough differences that it's important to consider them when deciding which one is right for you.
+The spec table below lists the features of the Apple Watch Series 6 for a better comparison.

 |Titanium Apple Watch